Pages

 At Esther 7:9 we find the story of Haman erecting a 50-cubit-tall stauros on which he planned to hang Mordecai, on which he ended up being hoisted himself.
 Was this stauros a cross?
 Bibles variously render the implement there as "pillar, tree, gallows."
 None render it "cross."
 Why not?
 If the Septuagint translators rendered the word stauros, why shouldn't English translators render it "cross"?
 Why the inconsistency?

-The words "cross" and "crucifixion" comes from the Latin word crux, not the Greek stauros.
+The words "cross" and "crucifixion" come from the Latin word crux, not the Greek stauros.
 Did the bible writers use stauros simply because there was no Greek word to describe a crossed piece of wood?
 Of course not.
 Greeks were great with words.

 If Jesus was killed on an implement the Romans called a "crux", the Bible writers would have inserted the Latin word crux.
 There are numerous examples where the Bible writers used Latin names for things that weren't native to Judea: Census, Praetorium, flagellum, etc. Furthermore, Greek had words that translated the idea of crossing.
 Luke 16:26 says: "Those wishing to cross (diabenai) from here to you are not able."
 Acts 16:9 says "Cross over (diabas) to Macedonia and help us."
 If neither of those words worked, a writer could have simply made up a word, using elements of dia and xylon to convey the idea.
 Just as there are examples of Bible writers using Latin words, there are also numerous examples of Bible writers making up new words as the need arose.
 For example, the Greeks had no word for humility until Paul attached the idea of "low" to the word for "mind" and came up with tapeinophrosune.